brucou/react-state-driven/Testing.md

 ### Semantics
 For each test case/input sequence :

-- the fsm under test is created with mocked effect handlers
+- the `<Machine />` under test is created with mocked effect handlers
   - using the `mockedEffectHandlers`, `mockedMachineFactory`, `machineDef`, `mocks` properties passed with the parameters
 - for each input in the input sequence :